K'Cho community gathering

 Our Language

-K'Cho (synonymous with Mün) is the primary language of our community, with Daai also being spoken.
-K'Cho language should be recognized for translation and interpretation services
+K'Cho (Mün dialect) is the primary language of our community, with Dai(also Daai) , M'Kaang and Daa Yindu dialects also being spoken.
+Recognition and support for K'Cho language in translation and interpretation remain essential

 Our Mission